IImures/KAAD-front-end/README.md

 # KancelariaAdwokacka

-This is a project created for a Law Firm, made in order to help the firm advertise their services, publish posts, and easily manage client requests.
+This is a frontend part of a project created for a Law Firm, made in order to help the firm advertise their services, publish posts, and easily manage client requests.

 ## Table of Contents